SciML/ModelingToolkit.jl/docs/src/basics/Composition.md

 more efficient and more stable.

 ## Components with discontinuous dynamics
 When modeling, e.g., impacts, saturations or Coulomb friction, the dynamic equations are discontinuous in either the state or one of its derivatives.
 This causes the solver to take very small steps around the discontinuity, and sometimes leads to early stopping due to `dt <= dt_min`.
-The correct way to handle such dynamics is to tell the solver about the discontinuity be means of a root-finding equation. [`ODEsystem`](@ref)s accept a keyword argument `events`
+The correct way to handle such dynamics is to tell the solver about the discontinuity be means of a root-finding equation. [`ODEsystem`](@ref)s accept a keyword argument `continuous_events`
 ```
-ODESystem(eqs, ...; events::Vector{Equation})
+ODESystem(eqs, ...; continuous_events::Vector{Equation})
-ODESystem(eqs, ...; events::Pair{Vector{Equation}, Vector{Equation}})
+ODESystem(eqs, ...; continuous_events::Pair{Vector{Equation}, Vector{Equation}})
 ```
 where equations can be added that evaluate to 0 at discontinuities.